Rafaelgtd/Learning-Python/README.md

 # Learning-Python
-Learning Python from "Introduction to Computing Using Python: An Application Development Focus Book by Ljubomir Perkovic"
+Python exercises from "Introduction to Computing Using Python: An Application Development Focus Book by Ljubomir Perkovic"